 Sensors and Platform Systems Group

-The Sensors and Platform Group, led by Prof. Craig Underwood, has the remit of developing the instruments, systems and data processing techniques needed to investigate the Earth and other planetary environments from space.
+Our Group, led by Professor Craig Underwood, has the remit of developing the instruments, systems and data processing techniques needed to investigate the Earth and other planetary environments from space.

 - The analysis of the space radiation environment (space weather) and its effects